 MIMO & Number of Connectors

-4G technology uses a technique called Multiple In Multiple Out (MIMO for short) to increase the maximum speed available on the network.
+Both 4G and 5G technology use a technique called Multiple In Multiple Out (or MIMO for short) to increase the maximum speed available on the network.
 The MIMO technique requires your router to use multiple antenna to communicate with the mobile network at the same time.

 Nowadays, most 4G routers support 2×2 MIMO which means it will use 2 antenna to communicate with the network.
 For this reason, your router is likely to have two sockets for an external antenna to be connected.
 You can therefore choose to buy either two separate antenna or you can use a combined dual antenna system which will connect to both ports.